Debasmita898/IPL_Players_Data_Analysis/README.md

 # Dataset
 The dataset contains 4 tables as follows <br>
 #### A.	T20_WC_batting_summary <br>
-    Contains batting details with columns as follows.<br>
+    Contains batting details with columns as follows.

 1. Match                 :  Specifies the teams competing in the match (team1 versus team2).<br>
 2. TeamInnings           :  Indicates batting team.<br>